iphipps/eng-exercise/DEVELOPING.md

 # Working with humans

 One of the first tenets of the [agile manifesto](https://agilemanifesto.org/) is "Individuals and Interactions over processes and tools".
 We should keep that in mind.
 Working with computers is easier than working with people.
 Computers are at least predictable.
 Yet, we work together.
 We want the work to improve our skills, our wealth and our enjoyment of our working lives.
 Yes, we want to build a product and work toward a common product vision, a true good for the world.
-But mostly, we want work that is energizing and fun day to day.
+But mostly, we want work that is energizing and fun, day-to-day.
 That most depends on our colleagues.
 This is the hardest part and the true measure of a successful team.
 What's the secret sauce?
 Many companies have adopted a "no assholes" policy in response to this question.
 Yes, but that's not exactly it.
 How do we improve how we receive feedback?
 How do we improve how we give feedback?
 How to we grow as individuals and professionals?
-I'm not sure of the exact answer.
-But I'm wholly in pursuit of it; and I hope that the teams I am a part of are too.
+I'm not sure of the exact answers.
+But I'm wholly in pursuit of it; and I hope that the teams I work with are too.

 # Additional questions I missed in this doc